 - 4 Detailed specifications of the standard generic intrinsic procedures are provided here in alphabetical - 5 order. - 6 The types and type parameters of standard intrinsic procedure arguments and function results are de- - 7 termined by these specifications.
 The "Argument(s)" paragraphs specify requirements on the actual - 8 arguments of the procedures.
 The result characteristics are sometimes specified in terms of the charac- - 9 teristics of dummy arguments.
-A program is prohibited from invoking an intrinsic procedure under cir- - 10 cumstances where a value to be returned in a subroutine argument or function result is outside the range - of values representable by objects of the specified type and type parameters, unless the intrinsic module IEEE_ARITHMETIC (section 14) is accessible and there is support for an infinite or a NaN result, as - appropriate.
-If an infinite result is returned, the flag IEEE_OVERFLOW or IEEE_DIVIDE_BY_ZERO - appropriate.
-If all limite result is returned, the hag receive to the desired by the desired by - shall signal; if a NaN result is returned, the flag IEEE_INVALID shall signal.
+A program is prohibited from invoking an intrinsic procedure under cir- - 10 cumstances where a value to be returned in a subroutine argument or function result is outside the range - of values representable by objects of the specified type and type parameters, unless the intrinsic module - 12 IEEE_ARITHMETIC (section 14) is accessible and there is support for an infinite or a NaN result, as - 13 appropriate.
+If an infinite result is returned, the flag IEEE_OVERFLOW or IEEE_DIVIDE_BY_ZERO - 14 shall signal; if a NaN result is returned, the flag IEEE_INVALID shall signal.
 If all results are normal, - 15 these flags shall have the same status as when the intrinsic procedure was invoked.